bikashmohanty-70/User-Management-API-Enterprise-Apllication-Project-/README.md

 # User-Management-API-Enterprise-Apllication-Project-
-REST APIs developed using JAX-RS, MAVEN. and EJB with JAX-RS
+REST APIs developed using JAX-RS, MAVEN. and EJB

 Go through the PDF.